mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 All applications will be developed by FEMA.

-Emergency Zone application can mark applications as leave behind which will remain sticky until deleted.
+Emergency Zone application can mark applications as leave behind which will remain sticky until deleted by the user, for example if they evacuate to a hotel and need to file an insurance claim.

 ##### Direct User Application Zones

 Managers of Application Zones can add specific profile URLs (or users) which would allow specific applications to launch when that user is specifically added to that zone.
-One example might be a waiter at a restaurant.
-There will be role capabilities with this also.
+One example a specific waiter at a restaurant.
+There will be role capabilities with this also which will allow you to assign many users to a role.

-Roles and permissions can also be provided to allow various business functions in the context.

 ### Internal Zones